Latin American soccer fans cheer FIFA corruption sweep

 It turned out to be the latter after they were demolished 7-1 by Germany in the semi-final.

-Li was seen as the architect of Costa Rica's excellent World Cup run in Brazil and named 2014 person of the year by La Nacion newspaper.
+Costa Rica's Li, a businessman of Chinese origin, was seen as the architect of the national side's excellent World Cup run in Brazil and named 2014 person of the year by La Nacion newspaper.

-Venezuela's Esquivel is nicknamed "Whisky-vel" by detractors who accuse him of preferring corruption and the high life to professionally running the sport.
-He denies the accusations.
+Venezuela's Esquivel is nicknamed "Whisky-vel" by detractors who accuse him of preferring corruption and the high life to professionally running local soccer.

+"I always wondered when this day would come," said Argentine lawyer Carlos Maslaton, 56.
+"It is surprising FIFA has remained largely immune from the rules that governments have imposed on their own citizens over the last 20 years.
+There will be a lot of worried people in Argentina today."

-(Additional reporting by Diego Ore in Caracas, Enrique Andres Pretel in San Jose, Ivan Castro in Managua, Sofia Menchu in Guatemala City, Rosalba O'Brien in Santiago, Andrew Downie in Edinburgh, Luis Ampuero, Sarah Marsh and Maximilian Heath in Buenos Aires, Anthony Boadle in Brasilia, Gustavo Palencia in Tegucigalpa, Diego Ore and Alexandra Ulmer in Caracas; Max de Haldevang in Mexico City; Writing by Andrew Cawthorne; Editing by Kieran Murray, Stuart Grudgings and Martin Howell)
+(Additional reporting by Diego Ore in Caracas, Enrique Andres Pretel in San Jose, Ivan Castro in Managua, Sofia Menchu in Guatemala City, Rosalba O'Brien in Santiago, Andrew Downie in Sao Paulo, Luis Ampuero and Maximilian Heath in Buenos Aires, Anthony Boadle in Brasilia; Max de Haldevang in Mexico City; Writing by Andrew Cawthorne; Editing by Kieran Murray and Stuart Grudgings)